 A piece by Sian Griffiths, Education Editor, in today’s Sunday Times.
 How often in the article can we reasonably replace “parents” with “mothers”, or “single mothers” in particular?
-All this can be laid squarely at the door of the project to destroy the nuclear family, a project about which the Conservatives are as keen as the Labia party.
+All this can be laid squarely at the door of the project to destroy the nuclear family, a project about which the Conservatives are as keen as the Labour party.
 Emphases ours:

 Parents are to blame for many of the problems facing teachers, the chief inspector of schools warns today.